Kianoush-h/Zoom-Attendance-List/README.md

  # Future
- You can use this project to create the attendance list automaticaly
+ I plan to modify this code to create a CSV file and enter the student's names.

-Furthermore, I have a plan to modify this code to create different accounts in order to be able to like the video and subscribe to the channels.
+ Furthermore, I will modify the code to get the meeting's date and creates the attendance list after each meeting.